lashare/webRTC-example/example1/README.md

 **AudioContext.destination**
 Returns an AudioDestinationNode representing the final destination of all audio in the context.
 It often represents an actual audio-rendering device.

+### Capturing images(截屏)
+* Retrieve our canvas element from the DOM.
+* Get the canvas drawing context.
+* Make our canvas the same width and height as the video feed.
+* Draw the current video image to our canvas.

+### Canvas stream
+* Convert our video stream to a canvas feed.
+* Grab the imageData from our canvas.
+* Loop through our imageData array and manipulate pixels.
+* Output to a display canvas.

 ### Description
 ```
 cd example1